coillarach/SET09102/practicals/issues/week_3.md

 <details><summary>As a system administrator, I want to maintain reference values for order statuses</summary>

 **End user goal:**
-To be able to list, create, update and delete ref ce values for order statuses
+To be able to list, create, update and delete reference values for order statuses

 **End business goal:**
 To have appropriate statuses available to describe orders for more resources (e.g. 'provisional', 'sent', 'fulfilled', etc.)